top of page

 HISTORY: Medicinal use of Echinacea can be traced back more than 400 years as a native treatment for various ailments.

-PROPERTIES: Antiviral, anti-inflammatory, antibacterial, immune enhancer
+PROPERTIES: Antiviral, anti-inflammatory, antibacterial, immune support

 Considered Uses

-can cut the chance of catching a common cold by 58%.
-According to a WebMD article in Medscape, echinacea may be as effective at treating influenza as oseltamivir or Tamiflu (1).
+Respiratory: Flu, coughs, sore throat/tonsillitis.
+Possibly prevents colds.
+According to a publication in The Lancet Infectious Diseases, echinacea reduces the common cold by an average of 1.4 days and is reportedly preventive in that it can cut the chance of catching a common cold by 58%.
+According to a WebMD article in Medscape, echinacea may be as effective as oseltamivir, also known as Tamiflu, in treating influenza (1).
 It is also used as a remedy to help ear infections and tonsillitis, acute sinusitis, asthma (bronchodilator), croup, and diphtheria.
-Root Approved by German Commission e for flu symptoms.
-Upper plant parts approved by German Commission E for colds, and chronic respiratory infections.
+Root approved by the German Commission E for flu symptoms.
+Upper plant parts approved by the German Commission E for colds and chronic respiratory infections.
+According to a study published by the National Institutes of Health, E. purpurea may inhibit the replication of some viruses, including RSV, rhinovirus, and coronavirus.

 Eyes: Uveitis (NIH), eye inflammation